junguler/how_to_m3u/README.md

 slash `/` is the separator that `awk` uses here to split this piped out and we got the 4th item after an instance of slash which is set in awk by `{print $5}` , this data is also been copied to the `genres.txt` so we can use it later

-finding the other categories is also easy since this website uses a similar naming scheme for them, just replace `/genre/` with `/country/` `/language/` `/network/` for other pages and change the raw html and output names accordingly
+finding the other categories is also easy since this website uses a similar naming scheme for all of them, just replace `/genre/` with `/country/` `/language/` `/network/` for other pages and change the raw html and output names accordingly

 ```
 cat country.html | htmlq -a href a | grep "/country/" | sort | uniq | awk -F '/' '{print $5}' > country.txt